 Wax Collective pop-up

-Residents of the Wax Building, Cozmo and Tamart, are joining forces this Clerkenwell Design Week to takeover a previously unseen venue at 30-31 Clerkenwell Green.
-The former will be presenting a new table and chair, alongside its ‘Hug’ range by Pearson Lloyd, while the latter is launching a new 3-in-1 chair: the ‘Highgate’.
+Residents of the Wax Building, Cozmo and Tamart, are joining forces this Clerkenwell Design Week to takeover a previously unseen venue at 30-31 Clerkenwell Green (a former pub no less!).
+Cozmo will be presenting ‘Squarish’, a new table collection by Danish design duo Ernst Bartholin Jensen, alongside its ‘Hug’ range by Pearson Lloyd, while the latter is launching a new 3-in-1 chair: the ‘Highgate’.
 It’s one structure, but with a choice of seats that transform it from a solid oak design to one with a fabric or leather sling seat.

 ‘Out of Boundaries: Design & Art in Dialogue’ by Ethimo